Dirty Dozen 2021: View the list of foods with the most and least pesticides - KESQ

 Imazalil, a fungicide used after harvest to keep fruits from molding on the way to market, was found on almost 90% of all the grapefruit, oranges, mandarins and lemons tested early this year by an independent laboratory commissioned by EWG.
 The USDA found the same fungicide on over 95% of tangerines tested in 2019.

-Most startling — the flesh of the fruits were tested after they were peeled.
+Most startling — the flesh of the fruits was tested after they were peeled.

 “I have said repeatedly that that fruits and vegetables with rinds that you don’t eat are less problematic,” Trasande said.
 “I’m quite frankly surprised and concerned that you can see fungicides penetrate to that level.”